darrenlaser/structure-studios-interview/README.md

 # BikeManager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

 This project was built by Darren Laser and may not be reused without his permission.

 ## Data and Data Persistence

 An initial data set is stored in a bikes.json file within the assets folder and will load on site load, and can be refreshed by refreshing the page.
 Due to no official backend server and not using local storage, there is no data persistence during a refresh.
 However, navigation while within the application will maintain the data state.

 ## Application Requirements

 As requested, this site handles basic CRUD actions.
 A user can:

 1. Create a new bike item in the store
 2. View the list of bikes within the store.
 This list can be filtered by quantity, price and rating.
 3. Update an individual bike inventory record in the store